MicrosoftDocs/sql-docs/azure-sql/database/auditing-managed-identity.md

 ---
 title: Auditing using managed identity
-description: How to use managed identity with storage accounts for Auditing
+description: How to use managed identity with storage accounts for auditing
 author: sravanisaluru
 ms.author: srsaluru
 ms.reviewer: randolphwest